rc500/ardrone_archive_aarons_laptop/README.rst

 script.
 In addition, a corresponding ``compile-native-mingw-win32.sh`` script is provided for those cross-compiling the Windows DLLs using MinGW under Linux.

+When cross-compiling for Windows, the OpenCV source is expected to reside in the ``win32-third-party/opencv`` directory relative to the ``compile-native-mingw-win32.sh`` script.

 Building the documentation
 --------------------------